Get Relief from Chronic Sciatica and Back Pain

 Step Number One

-The first priority in the treatment of sciatic pain is to address the cause of compression and inflammation.
-To do this we often combine the use of non-surgical decompression, functional nutrition (for the reduction of inflammation without pharmacology), massage therapy and class IV laser treatment.
+The first priority in the treatment of pain condition is to address the cause of compression and inflammation.
+To do this we often combine the use of chiropractic adjustments, non-surgical decompression, functional nutrition, massage therapy and cold laser treatment.
 With a comprehensive treatment plan, once pain is under control we begin transitioning treatment to correct the underlying biomechanical problems.

-Faulty biomechanics are the root cause of most cases of sciatic nerve irritation.
+Faulty biomechanics are the root cause of most cases of many pain syndromes.
 To address this, a combination of well researched treatment modalities collectively known as chiropractic biophysics (CBP) is employed.
-CBP is a crossover of chiropractic and physical rehabilitation procedures and consists of the following:
+CBP is a crossover of chiropractic and physical therapy procedures and consists of the following:

 - Mirror image exercises to retrain muscles